-Bonds payable, current and non-current combined, increased 13.4% or P7.3 billion due to higher forex translation in 2016 and the free-up of Megaworld bonds held by the Group.
-Last yearend 2015, such bonds were deducted from the bonds payable balance in consolidation, and at end-2016, such bonds had been sold or traded already.
+Bonds payable, current and non-current combined, increased 13.4% or P7.3 billion due to higher forex translation this year and the free-up of Megaworld bonds held by the Group.
+Last yearend, such bonds were deducted from the bonds payable balance in consolidation, and this year, such bonds had been sold or traded already.